LogbieLLC/lgbe2/docs/testing/testing-policy.md

 4. **Run tests in parallel** - Run tests in parallel to reduce overall execution time.
 5. **Use selective testing** - Run only the tests that are relevant to the changes being made.

-## Windows-Specific Considerations

-When running tests on Windows, there are some platform-specific differences to be aware of:

-1. **TTY Mode**: Windows doesn't support TTY mode, which is used by default in Laravel Dusk.
-Our Windows batch script automatically adds the `--no-tty` flag to prevent these warnings.

-2. **Unix Commands**: Commands like `true` that are commonly used in Unix shell scripts don't exist in Windows.
-Our batch file uses Windows-specific alternatives and error handling.

-3. **Process Management**: Windows uses different commands for process management (`taskkill` instead of `pkill`).
-The batch script handles this automatically.

-4. **Path Separators**: Windows uses backslashes (`\`) for paths while Unix uses forward slashes (`/`).
-Laravel generally handles this automatically, but it's something to be aware of when writing tests.

 ## Continuous Integration

 We use GitHub Actions for continuous integration.
-Our CI pipeline runs both functional and UI tests on every pull request.
+Our CI pipeline runs functional tests on every pull request.

 ### Functional Tests

 Functional tests are run on every pull request.
 They verify that the application's logic and behavior work as expected.

-### UI Tests

-UI tests are run on every pull request.
-They verify that the application's user interface works as expected.

 ### Code Coverage